slowernews/wisdom-tldr/chapters/chapter_appendix.md

 <!--
 > *'Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.'*

--->
+> *'Imperfection is beauty, madness is genius and it's better to be absolutely ridiculous than absolutely boring.' -- Marilyn Monroe*

+> *'There is no exquisite beauty… without some strangeness in the proportion.' -- Edgar Allan Poe* -->